cran-task-views/WebTechnologies/WebTechnologies.md

   `r pkg("RgoogleMaps")` serves two purposes: it provides a comfortable R interface to query the Google server for static maps, and uses the map as a background image to overlay plots within R.
-  `r ohat("R2GoogleMaps")` provides a mechanism to generate JavaScript code from R that displays data using Google Maps.
   `r pkg("mapsapi")` is an sf-compatible interface to Google Maps API.

 - *Routing*: